Our Impact Stories

 Merrell has experienced significant trauma and still suffers from flashbacks.
 Through patience and guidance at PBMR, Merrell has learned to channel his anger differently and stay the course, even when situations get tough.
 He has found a sense of belonging within the PBMR family.

-Through PBMR, Merrell connected with a mentor, tutor, and joined our afterschool program.
+Through PBMR, Merrell connected with a mentor, tutor, and joined our after-school program.
 He graduated from high school and found a job.
-Today he supports himself and his family.
+Today, he supports himself and his family.
 He is confident that whatever new challenges may come, PBMR will be there walking alongside him.

 Meet Monique

-After learning more about the security field, Monique became intent on finding a job in this sector.
+After learning more about the security field, Monique became intent on finding a job in the sector.
 She faced small but often insurmountable barriers to her success, such as paying exam fees and purchasing the required uniform.
 PBMR was there to provide solutions to these obstacles and supported Monique as she learned to process her emotions in a healthy way.

 Recently, Monique was hired by a security company and is thrilled to begin work.
-As the mother to 6-year- old daughter, Nyla, Monique seeks ways to show her child the endless possibilities for a bright future.
-She knows there will be challenges ahead and is focused on the future, as they move forward together.
+As the mother to a 6-year- old daughter, Nyla, Monique seeks ways to show her child the endless possibilities for a bright future.
+She knows there will be challenges ahead and is focused on the future as they move forward together.

 Meet Dewayne